Balliemore Cup semi-final draw - Argyllshire Advertiser

 Skye v Inveraray

-This year sees the fourth year of the partnership with Alvance Aluminium (formerly Liberty).
-Tom Uppington, Managing Director, Alvance Aluminium said: ‘Shinty is a vital part of community life in this part of Scotland and Alvance is proud to support the historic tournament.
+This is the fourth year of the partnership with Alvance Aluminium (formerly Liberty).
+Tom Uppington, Alvance Aluminium managing director, said: ‘Shinty is a vital part of community life in this part of Scotland and Alvance is proud to support the historic tournament.

-‘Following another exciting cup draw, I look forward to seeing these talented teams compete for the final in September.
-I wish the best of luck to all involved.’
+‘Following another exciting cup draw, I look forward to seeing these talented teams compete for a place in the final in September.
+Best of luck to everyone involved.’

-Derek Keir, CEO, Camanachd Association, said: ‘The excitement is palpable throughout the shinty world as we move deeper in the cup competitions and today’s Alvance Balliemore Cup draw has only added to the excitement.
+Derek Keir, Camanachd Association chief executive officer, said: ‘The excitement is palpable throughout the shinty world as we move deeper in the cup competitions and the Alvance Balliemore Cup draw has added to the excitement.

-‘Our thanks, as ever, go to Alvance for their support over the past four years for enabling us to deliver this national competition as well as employing many people in the shinty heartland, including last year’s winning captain, Arran MacPhee.’
+‘Our thanks, as ever, go to Alvance for their support over the past four years to enable us to deliver this national competition as well as employing many people in the shinty heartland, including last year’s winning captain Arran MacPhee.’